 Hearing Aid Maintenance 101

-Handle your hearing aid with care.
+Handle your hearing aids with care.

 Don’t immerse your hearing aid in water.

-Although most hearing aids are water resistant, that doesn’t mean you should wear them when you shower, swim, or take a bath.
-If moisture comes into contact with the inner components of your hearing aids, it could cause serious (and perhaps even permanent) damage.
-For this reason, you must remove your hearing aids before immersing yourself in water.
-In addition, remove them before getting into a hot tub or steam room.
-If your hearing aids do get wet, gently dry them with a towel – not a hair dryer or any other high-heat device.
-Finally, do not use water to clean your hearing aid.
+Note that if moisture comes into contact with the inner components of your hearing aids, it could cause serious (and perhaps even permanent) damage to the devices.
+For this reason, you must always remove your hearing aids before immersing yourself in water.
+In addition, you should remove your hearing aids before getting into a hot tub or steam room.

 Store your hearing aids in a safe, dry space.